 }

 There is not special formula for coming up with function names.
 The name should concisely describe what the function does.
-In Go CamelCase is typically used when defining functions and variables.
+In Go camelCase is typically used when defining functions and variables.
 CamelCase is a labeling style in which unique words are denoted by a capital letter.
 Another common style of labeling is snake_case.
 This uses underscores to separate unique words.
+The above function name will look like print_name

 func printName(name string){